fglock/PerlOnJava/README.md

 - **v1.10.0**: Concurrency and Security Features
     - Planned release date: 2024-12-10
+    - Error messages mimic those in Perl for consistency.
     - Work in progress:
         - `socket` and related operators
     - Stretch goals